LeoLee7/Annotate_Braille/README.md

 # Tactile Map Braille Editor

-Add braille labels to 3D-printed tactile maps (Touch Mapper STL files) so blind users can identify buildings by touch.
+A complementary tool for [Touch Mapper](https://touch-mapper.org/) that lets you manually annotate braille labels onto tactile map STL files.
+Touch Mapper generates 3D-printable maps from OpenStreetMap data, but the output lacks text labels.
+This editor fills that gap: load a Touch Mapper STL, label buildings with braille codes, and download a print-ready STL with embedded braille dots.

 **Fully client-side.** No server, no Python, no install.
 Host on GitHub Pages or open `index.html` directly.